Funerals in Unprecedented Times

 If your loved one has died during this very challenging time, you may be wondering whether it’s still possible to have a funeral ceremony for them… a way that seems fitting for you and others to say thank you…celebrate them…say goodbye…

 Losing someone can be distressing, at the best of times.
-In current circumstances it can be particularly traumatic as our usual means to mark the end of their lives with our love can be barred to us – venues such as churches and crematoria closed for funeral services, possible attendees self-isolating or practising social-distancing.
+In current circumstances it can be particularly traumatic as our usual means to mark the end of their lives with our love can be barred to us – venues such as churches and crematoria offering reduced or restricted services, you yourself or those you’d like to attend might be self-isolating or in quarantine.
 You might even have been told you cannot spend time with the body of your loved one in the funeral home…

 What can be done?